expo/expo/docs/pages/versions/unversioned/sdk/device.md

 ### `Device.isAirplaneModeEnabledAsync()` (Android Only)

-Tells if the device is in AirPlaneMode.
+Tells if the device is in airplane mode.

 #### Returns

-Returns a `Promise<boolean>` that resolves to the `boolean` value for whether the device is in airplane mode or not.
+Returns a Promise that resolves to the `boolean` value for whether the device is in airplane mode or not.

 **Examples**